potassco/clorm/docs/clorm/predicate.rst

    assert neg_p1.sign == False

-Finally, for finer control of the unification process, a Predicate/ComplexTerm can be specified to only unify with either positive or negative facts/terms by setting a ``sign`` meta attribute declaration.
+Finally, for finer control of the unification process, a Predicate can be specified to only unify with either positive or negative facts/terms by setting a ``sign`` meta attribute declaration.

 .. code-block:: python